noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

 ##### document

-- store data as some type of document structure, e.g. JSON
+- store semi/unstructured data as some type of file

 #### graph

-- for traversing multi-layered relationships and highly connected datasets
+- for traversing multi-layered relationships and highly connected datasets purposely built for semi/un/structured data

 #### key value

-- optimized to store and retrieve unstructured data in key-value pairs in large volumes and in milliseconds
+- optimized to store and retrieve unstructured non-relational data in key-value pairs in large volumes and in milliseconds

 #### in memory

-- used for read-heavy and compute intensive applications that require low latency access to data
+- used for read-heavy and compute intensive applications that require low latency access to semi/structured data

 ## virtualization